 Accessibility

 votesUP should be accessible.
-We do not only want to fulfil technical requirements, but also strive to make the operation as comfortable as possible.
+Our goal is not only to fulfil technical requirements, but also to make the experience as comfortable as possible.
 We see inclusion as a permanent task.

-In doing so, we are guided by the legal framework for public and publicly funded bodies in Germany: “Behindertengleichstellungsgesetz (BGG)” and the “Barrierefreie-Informationstechnik-Verordnung (BITV 2.0)”.
-Those regulations basically implement the internationally-recognised “Web Content Accessibility Guidelines (WCAG)”.
+We are guided by the legal framework for public and publicly funded bodies in Germany: The “Disability Equality Act (BGG)” and the “Barrierefreie-Informationstechnik-Verordnung (BITV 2.0)”.
+These regulations basically implement the internationally recognised “Web Content Accessibility Guidelines (WCAG)”.

 The following declaration applies to the entire online platform votesup.eu.